theodorhagen/sentiment-analysis-financial-news/README.md

 ## Task 2: Text Preprocessing

-For the text proprecossing, we adopted a pipeline consisting of multiple steps, namely:
+For the text preprecossing, we adopted a pipeline consisting of multiple steps, namely:

 - Lowercasing
 - Denoising